 In January 2002, a pastor from another District reported to the conference minister the awareness that Broad Street was in the process of renting their facility for a same gender covenantal celebration.
-As the District overseer began inquiring about this event, other leaders in VMC registered concern.
+As the District overseer began inquiring about this event, other

+LEADERSHIP HANDBOOK FOR CONGREGATIONS, DISTRICTS, AND CREDENTIALED LEADERS IN VIRGINIA MENNONITE CONFERENCE Revised: September 2015 Page 96 of 110 leaders in VMC registered concern.
 In February, Conference Council asked Harrisonburg District to process the situation with Broad Street and to follow the VMC by-laws.
 The overseer of Harrisonburg District engaged in conversation with the Harrisonburg District and Broad Street representatives.
 The District made two requests to Broad Street: a) not to rent their facility for this purpose; b) to state their position regarding MC USA guidelines on membership.
 Representatives from Broad Street gave witness to their intentions and concerns during a meeting with representatives from Harrisonburg District.
 The Harrisonburg District continued to express concern about Broad Street's commitment to the same gender ceremony.